plan44/zdetailkit/README.md

   standard components without subclassing.
 - Based on KVC (key value coding) and KVO (key value observing) standard mechanisms
-- Full validation of input, before edits are commited, from subdetail editor through value parsing, transformation down to the data model.
+- Full validation of input, before edits are commited, from subdetail editor through value parsing and transformation, down to the data model.
 - supports NSValueTransformer and NSFormatter
 - Immediate (live) representation of model values in the UI, as well as load + cancel/save semantics supported.